smaht-dac/submitr/docs/source/installation_prerequisites.rst

    i.e. using ``pyenv activate smaht-submitr-3.11`` for example.

 Assuming the above example, if you now do ``python --version`` you should `definitely` see something like ``Python 3.11.6``;
-if you do not, then something may be wrong.
+if you do not, then something may be wrong (see the `About <about.html#reporting-issues>`_ page to see about contacting us for additional help).

 .. note::